Pench Tiger Reserve: Flora

 Teak is a ubiquitous species in the region, with a presence ranging from a sporadic distribution in most parts of the study area to localized teak-dominated patches.
-Teak (Tectona grandis), and associated species such as Madhuca indica, Diospyros melanoxylon, Terminalia tomentosa, Buchanania cochinchinensis, Lagerstroemia parviflora, Ougeinia dalbergoides, Miliusa velutina and Lannea coromandalica, occur on flat terrain.
+Teak (Tectona grandis), and associated species such as Madhuca indica, Diospyros melanoxylon, Terminalia tomentosa, Buchanania lanzan, Lagerstroemia parviflora, Ougeinia dalbergoides, Miliusa velutina and Lannea coromandalica, occur on flat terrain.
 The undulating terrain and hill slopes have patches of Mixed Forest dominated by Boswellia serrata and Anogeissus latifolia.
 Species like Sterculia urens and Gardenia latifolia are found scattered on rocky slopes.
 Bamboo forests occur in the hill slopes and along streams.
 Some of the open patches of the Park are covered with tall grasses interspersed with Butea monosperma and Zizyphus mauritiana.
 Evergreen tree species like Terminalia arjuna, Syzygium cumini and Ixora parviflora are found in riparian vegetation along nullahs and river banks.
 Cleistanthus collinus dominant patches are also found in some parts of the Tiger Reserve.

 The tracts that previously formed pastures of villages (subsequently relocated outside the National Park limits) now constitute open grassy meadows much favoured by the gregarious herbivores.
 With the approach of summer, the extent of open areas of the Reserve gradually increases with the recession of reservoir's waters.